Cinderella (franchise): Cinderella III: A Twist in Time

 Cinderella III: A Twist in Time is a 2007 American animated musical fantasy film, the second direct-to-video sequel to the 1950 American romantic musical film Cinderella.
-Canonically it is a continuation of the original Cinderella, rather than Cinderella II: Dreams Come True, though due to its unusual chronological sequencing it acknowledges the events of Cinderella II: Dreams Come True by using some of its characters.
+Canonically it is a continuation of the original Cinderella, rather than Cinderella II: Dreams Come True, instead this film was set in between the first and second films, though due to its unusual chronological sequencing it acknowledges the events of Cinderella II: Dreams Come True by using some of its characters.
 The film was released on February 6, 2007, directed by Frank Nissen and features the voices of Jennifer Hale and Susanne Blakeslee.
 For the UK release of the film, it was simply titled "Cinderella: A Twist in Time", without mention of it being a sequel.
 It made its world television premiere on Toon Disney on December 3, 2007.
 The film received generally positive reviews (the first film received more positive reception than the third film, but the second film received contrasting reviews).

 On the first anniversary of Cinderella's marriage to Prince Charming, her stepsister Anastasia finds the Fairy Godmother's wand in the forest.
 Cinderella's cruel stepmother, Lady Tremaine, uses it to reverse time, making the famous glass slipper fit Anastasia's foot before Cinderella has a chance to try it on.
 But, no longer retaining any memory of who Cinderella is, the prince prepares to marry Anastasia, and Cinderella is forced to jump into action to regain her happy ending.

 Live-action remake

 Cinderella is an American romantic fantasy film directed by Kenneth Branagh from a screenplay written by Aline Brosh McKenna and Chris Weitz.
 Produced by David Barron and Simon Kinberg for Walt Disney Pictures, the film is inspired by the folk tale Cinderella by Charles Perrault and the 1950 American romantic musical film of the same name.
 It stars Lily James as the titular character, Cate Blanchett as Lady Tremaine, Richard Madden as Prince Kit, Sophie McShera as Drisella Tremaine, Holliday Grainger as Anastasia Tremaine and Helena Bonham Carter as The Fairy Godmother.
 Principal photography on the film began on September 23, 2013 in London.
 The film was released on March 13, 2015.

-After her father unexpectedly dies, young Ella finds herself at the mercy of her cruel stepmother and stepsisters, who reduce her to scullery maid.
+After her father unexpectedly dies, young Ella finds herself at the mercy of her cruel stepmother and two stepsisters, who reduce her to scullery maid.
 Despite her circumstances, she refuses to despair.
 An invitation to a palace ball gives Ella hope that she might reunite with the dashing stranger she met in the woods, but her stepmother prevents her from going.
 Help arrives in the form of a kindly beggar woman who has a magic touch for very ordinary things.